-The Northern Branch of Royal Society of Tasmania invites you to a public lecture by Dr Eric Ratcliff OAM at 1.30 pm on Sunday 26 February 2023 in the Meeting Room, QVMAG, Launceston, or via Zoom webinar.
+The Northern Branch of the Royal Society of Tasmania, invites you to a public lecture by Dr Ian Kidd, at 1.30pm on Sunday 24 September 2023.
+The lecture will be held in the Meeting Room, QVMAG, Inveresk, Launceston.

 Admission is free for members of the Royal Society of Tasmania.
-General admission – $6, Students, QVMAG and TMAG Friends, and members of the Launceston Historical Society – $4.
-Full COVID vaccination and the wearing of face masks are highly desirable.
+General admission – $6.
+Students, QVMAG or TMAG Friends, and members of the Launceston Historical Society – $4.
+Full Covid vaccination and the wearing of face masks are highly desirable.